Skip to main content

 The ADA’s Role in Wellness Programs

-The Act serves a dual function.
+The Americans with Disabilities Act serves a dual function.
 It prohibits discrimination against individuals with disabilities and it imposes strict limits on when and how employers can request medical information.
 When a wellness program includes a health risk assessment or a biometric screening, it is essentially asking for medical information.
 The ADA permits this, but only under specific conditions to ensure the program is genuinely voluntary.

 The ADA ensures that your participation in a wellness program is a choice, not a condition of employment or a prerequisite for fair treatment.